ponylang/rfcs/text/0000-stateful-primitives.md

 - Use separate objects from primitive functions as described in Motivation.
 This can be really bad for performance.
 - Pass data in a class.
 This can break encapsulation if the data is supposed to be intrinsic to the algorithm.
 - Use the upcoming compile-time values.
-This can't work with FFI objects.
+A compile-time value can be used to create an arbitrarily complex immutable object.
+However, no FFI can be involved in it, so it isn't a usable alternative if the data wraps calls to a C library (for example, a huge number library).

 # Unresolved questions